 If you have participated in a four-month or longer Israel program, then you are not eligible for the $4,500 USD discounted fee.
 You are still eligible to participate in Masa Israel Teaching Fellows, but you will be responsible for the full $5,500 USD total cost of the program.
 You are still eligible to receive the teaching stipend and flight reimbursement.

 Admission for Masa Israel Teaching Fellows is on a rolling basis.
-We are currently accepting applications from exceptional candidates.
-Don’t delay – space is very limited and we do expect to reach full capacity!
+We love to receive applications from exceptional candidates.
+Don’t delay – space is very limited and we typically reach full capacity.

 If you are nervous about not knowing Hebrew prior to arrival, don't worry!
 We find it more beneficial for the students to learn from you – and with you – as they teach you their favorite Hebrew phrases.
 Note that Teaching Fellows will receive Hebrew instruction at the start of the year (~40 academic hours) with the option to continue learning on their own.